 KIDS IN NEW DIRECTIONS

-Pictured (top right) is Exchange Club’s Ted Greenwood (center) presenting a $2000 check from the Exchange Club’s Foundation to Pastor Ed Fox (left) and Pastor Frank Humphrey on December 18, 2008, to support their shoe project for kids in need who live in East Dayton.
+Exchange Club’s Ted Greenwood (center) presented a $2000 check from the Exchange Club’s Foundation to Pastor Ed Fox (left) and Pastor Frank Humphrey on December 18, 2008, to support their shoe project for kids in need who live in East Dayton.
 The bottom two pictures are of kids in front of the Payless Shoe Store at the Fairfield Commons Mall on the night of December 17.
 (Remember-you can make a tax deductible donation through the 501(c)3 Exchange Club of Dayton Foundation to support this or any of our service programs).

 “I cant tell you how much I appreciate everything you all have done for us.
 I have led many a field trip in my time, however, today’s fishing trip was one of the best ever.” -Frank Humphrey, Program coordinator, K.I.N.D.
 Ministries.